Charlie's Angels (2000 film)

-Charlie's Angels is a 2000 American spy action comedy film directed by McG in his feature film directorial debut, and written by Ryan Rowe, Ed Solomon, and John August.
-It is the first film in the Charlie's Angels trilogy, a continuation of the television series of the same name created by Ivan Goff and Ben Roberts.
+Charlie's Angels is a 2000 American spy action comedy film directed by McG in his feature-film directorial debut, and written by Ryan Rowe, Ed Solomon, and John August.
+It is the first installment in the Charlie's Angels film series, a continuation of the television series of the same name created by Ivan Goff and Ben Roberts.
 Unlike the original series, the film features more comic elements.

-The movie stars Cameron Diaz, Drew Barrymore, and Lucy Liu as three women working in a private detective agency in Los Angeles.
+The film stars Cameron Diaz, Drew Barrymore, and Lucy Liu as three women working in a private detective agency in Los Angeles.
 John Forsythe reprised his role as the unseen Charlie's voice from the original series.
 Bill Murray also stars as John Bosley, replacing David Doyle, who played the role in the original series.
-It also stars Sam Rockwell, Tim Curry and Kelly Lynch while Crispin Glover, Matt LeBlanc, Luke Wilson and Tom Green appear in supporting roles.
+It also stars Sam Rockwell, Tim Curry, and Kelly Lynch, while Crispin Glover, Matt LeBlanc, Luke Wilson, and Tom Green appear in supporting roles.

 The film was released on November 3, 2000, in the United States by Sony Pictures Releasing under its Columbia Pictures label, and grossed $264.1 million worldwide.
 The film received mixed reviews from critics.

 Plot

 Natalie Cook, Dylan Sanders, and Alex Munday are the "Angels", three women who work as private investigators together for unseen millionaire Charlie Townsend.
 Charlie uses speakers in his offices to communicate with the Angels, and his assistant Bosley works with them directly when needed.

 Charlie assigns the Angels to find Eric Knox, a software genius who created a revolutionary voice-recognition system and heads his own company, Knox Enterprises.
 He is believed to have been kidnapped by Roger Corwin, who runs the communications-satellite company Redstar.

 The Angels infiltrate a party held by Corwin, spotting a suspicious-looking man that they had previously seen from surveillance videos of Knox's kidnapping.
 Dubbing him the "Thin Man", the Angels chase him down and fight him; he gets away, but the Angels find Knox, safely tied up nearby.

 After the Angels reunite Knox with his business partner Vivian Wood, Charlie explains that they must determine whether the Thin Man has stolen Knox's voice-recognition software.
 The Angels infiltrate Redstar headquarters, fool the security system, and plant a device in the central computer to enable them to explore it remotely.
 They retire for the night after giving Bosley the laptop computer that communicates with the Redstar computer.

 Dylan takes up Knox's offer to spend the night with him, and they end up having sex.
 Afterwards, he betrays her; simultaneously, attacks are made on Natalie and Alex, Bosley is captured by Vivian, and Corwin is murdered by the Thin Man.
 Knox tells Dylan his kidnapping was faked to get the Angels to help him access the Redstar satellite network.
-He plans to use it along with his voice recognition software to find and kill Charlie, who Knox asserts killed his father in the Vietnam War.
+He plans to use it along with his voice-recognition software to find and kill Charlie, whom Knox asserts killed his father in the Vietnam War.